ioccc-src/mkiocccentry/jparse/jparse_utils_README.md

 If you need to not have a trailing newline in the output, use the `-n` option.

 Use `-e` to not output double quotes that enclose each arg.

+If all input are supposed to be strings, use the `-s` option so that the output is enclosed in double quotes (`"`s).
+This is not the default because strings are only one of many other kinds of JSON data and it would be a bother to have to specify an option unless you're acting on strings.

 `-E` is kind of undocumented but kind of documented: play with it to see what it does, should you wish!  :-)